 And don’t fall into the trap of choosing to pay for things in US dollars when you’re there to “avoid” the transaction fees.
 The exchange rate local vendors give you you on these purchases is almost always worse than just paying the foreign transaction fee.

-The card I most frequently recommend to travelers is the Chase Sapphire Preferred card.
+The card I most frequently recommend to travelers is the card_name.
 Not only do you not incur foreign transaction fees but you also get valuable travel insurance when you use the card to pay for your flights.

 How To Get There